 The worrying thing about PrivateVPN is that it’s registered in Sweden, a Fourteen Eyes country.
 The less worrying thing about PrivateVPN, however, is that it has a strict, reliable no-logging policy.
 This means that, should the Fourteen Eyes alliance get their hands on your activity logs, they’ll have nothing to look at.

 From there, PrivateVPN does nothing other than impress.
 It’s a ‘lightning speed’ VPN that runs on minimal servers, choosing instead to purchase internet capacity straight from the IP transit provider.
 This is extremely forward thinking, and it makes for one of the best VPN for Japan for sure.

 Not only do these lightning speeds make it a great VPN for torrenting, but it’s also great for unlocking geo-restricted content—not only Netflix but also the notoriously difficult BBC iPlayer too.
 In the end, this would be higher up if it weren’t registered in Sweden, but even still, this is a worthy alternative to our higher picks.

 - Location: Canada

 - Features: great security, leak protection, geo-unblocking, port forwarding, malware and ad blocking

 Yes, we’re breaking one of our rules again.
-Windscribe is located in Canada, which is a Five Eyes country, the alliance Japan notoriously collaborates with.
+Windscribe VPN is located in Canada, which is a Five Eyes country, the alliance Japan notoriously collaborates with.
 Alas, after making several log requests to the Windscribe servers, authorities have received nothing due to “lack of relevant information.”